English ship Expedition (1637): Second Anglo-Dutch War

 With the start of the Second Anglo-Dutch War Captain Tobias Sackler took command on 10 March 1665 until his death on 30 July 1666.
 As a member of White Squadron, Van Division, she participated in the Battle of Lowestoft on 3 June 1665.
 She was part of Rear-Admiral Sir Thomas Teddiman's Squadron in the Battle of Vagen (at Bergen, Norway).
-Unfortunately she was unable to enter the harbour and therefore was unengaged in the battle.
+Unfortunately she was unable to enter the harbour and therefore was not engaged in the battle.
 At the Four Days' Battle, she arrived as a member of Van Division in Prince Rupert's Squadron on 4 June 1666 suffering two killed and three wounded.
 She was also involved in the St James Day Battle as a member of White Squadron, Van Division on 25 July 1666.
 Captain Denjamin Simmonds took over command on 31 July 1666 after the death of Captain Sackler.
 Captain Simmonds was followed by Captain John Turner on 6 September 1666 until 19 October 1666.
 On 27 February 1667, Captain Turner took command again until 23 May.